 Arrive into Malaga airport.
-We can either collect you from here (€95 return) or you can catch the train to the nearby village of Antequera and we'll pick you up from the station (€40 return).
+We can either collect you from here (€95 return) or you can catch the train to Antequera and we'll pick you up from the station (€40 return).
 See below transfer details.
 You will be staying in a 200 year old recently restored luxury Cortijo with facilities including an infinity pool, private gardens, chapel lounge, wifi, air conditioning and shady gazebos overlooking the valley and acres of olive groves and pine forests.
 All rooms are en-suite and have been restored in typical Andalucian style with bamboo ceilings and rustic tiles.
 Once arrived and settled in, the daily activites ahead will be discussed and if time permits you will start with an afternoon dressage lesson.
 The aim of this break is to improve your equestrian skills with a mixture of lessons and trail rides under the careful guidance of our excellent instructors.

 Today, depending on your riding ability and preference you will have a lesson and a ride out in the countryside or a day trek.
 Each day you should expect to receive approximately 4hrs riding.
 The hacks/treks follow different routes.
 One of the 4hr hacks takes you through the olive groves and vines arriving eventually at La Posada el Tempranillo, here you will stop for refreshments.
 You will then ride onto Alameda through the olive groves, taking in the spectacular views across the valley to Palenciana and Badolatosa.
 You then reach your destination which is a beautiful Cortijo, nestled in the side of the hill.
 Here if the river is low enough you'll ford the river we then stop for a picnic.

 Afterwards we make our way back to the Cortijo via a different route.
 Other routes stop off at local bars, and pass through La Camorra a local national park full of pine trees.
 Early morning or night rides are a must in July/August.